kwatry/api-documentation/playPORTAL-SSO.md

 * Establish a privacy policy for your application.
 Clearly communicate which information can be collected, stored and shared by your app.

-    *In the [developer dashboard](https://partner.iokids.net/dashboard), we make it easy for you to explain your privacy policy and manage it for iOKids Social
-    SignOn users via the playPORTAL short-form privacy dashboard.*
+    *In the [developer dashboard](https://partner.iokids.net/dashboard), we make it easy for you to explain your privacy policy and manage it for playPORTAL Social SignOn users via the playPORTAL short-form privacy dashboard.*

 * Follow your privacy policy!
 Don't collect, store or share any information you have not disclosed to your users.